It’s not easy to get into the University of California-Berkeley’s Haas School of Business – and that’s by design.

 DEFINING PRINCIPLES EMBODY THE HAAS SPIRIT

 In 2010, Haas rolled out what it called its “Defining Principles.”
-Far from a marking gimmick, these four principles were grounded in the feedback and experiences of alumni, employers, and students alike.
+Far from a marketing gimmick, these four principles were grounded in the feedback and experiences of alumni, employers, and students alike.
 Think of it as a common language and set of expectations that holds the community accountable to each other – a codification of the values and aspirations that have long been embedded in every corner of the program.
 More than that, the Defining Principles act as a unifying and reference point that guides all decision-making at the program.

 How much so?
 In a 2017 interview with Poets&Quants, Peter Johnson, Assistant Dean of the Full-Time MBA Program and Admissions, outlined that students have applied the Defining Principles to everything from faculty and student classroom behaviors to the criteria used for students to receive scholarships and leadership awards.
 They also guide the development of new MBA programming, as well as how faculty and administrators are evaluated.
 Most important – at least to applicants – the Defining Principles stand alongside the usual quantitative measures and professional backgrounds as criteria used to screen candidates who’d make the best fit for the program.